directus/directus/docs/app/data-sharing.md

 At this time, Shares are read-only.
 However, data sharing is a fully extensible feature that could support full CRUD permissions.
 PRs to address this are welcome.

-Looking to sponsor an extension?
-Need dedicated engineering support on an enterprise project?
-[Contact Sales]()
+Interested in financially sponsoring this extension?
+[Contact us](https://directus.io/contact/).

 :::